RNGeorgiev/gmsh/README.md

 # GMSH geometries for active matter research
-A collection of functions utilizing the GMSH Python API to generate models and meshes of asymmetric particles used in quasi-2D flow and active matter studies.
+Functions utilizing the GMSH Python API to generate models and meshes of asymmetric particles used in quasi-2D and active matter studies.

 ## Common (common.py)
 Common functions used by the other modules.

 ## Tools (tools.py)
-To-do 2
+Functions for mesh reading, writing, and re-ordering by proximity.

 ## Three-dimensional bodies (d3.py)
 High-level functions to generate dimers and trimers comprising spheres and cylinders.

 ## Quasi-two-dimensional bodies (q2d.py)
 High-level functions to generate quasi-2D dimers and trimers comprising